discordeno/discordeno/website/docs/examples/reactionroles.md

 // insert-end
 ```

-The final option to add to this is the label option.
-For this we will use a type of string and we can set the required to false or not specify any required property at all, in this we will omit the property.
+The final option is the label of the button, and we will use the `ApplicationCommandOptionTypes.String` option type for this.
+This option is not required, so we can write `required: false` or omit the `required` property.
+In this guide we will omit the `required` property.

 ```ts
 {